 CPCCWHS3001 Identify construction work hazards and select risk control strategies

-Elective units: Choose only 9 units
+Elective units: 9 units

 AURVTP2009 Apply vehicle body film wrapping

 CPCCSG3003 Colour Manage Signs